Johnygood27/NewCrypto/README.md

   ```
 5. Frontend lives in `frontend/`.

-The Hardhat configuration uses a local `solc` compiler and never fetches binaries from `binaries.soliditylang.org`.
+The Hardhat configuration overrides Hardhat's compiler task to load `node_modules/solc/soljson.js` directly so no remote downloads are required.